 Cardone spoke at one of Capitalism.com's past events, Freedom Fastlane Live.
 His keynote covered what it looks like to 10X everything in life and business, acquiring hundreds of millions of dollars in property, and playing in the business big leagues.
 The entire keynote is embedded here!

 From writing books and programs, The 10X Rule was born.
-It is a wildly popular stand-alone brand created by Grant Cardone.
-The book is solely based on an idea that you should figure out what you want to do, and then multiply that effort that it will take to get there by ten.
-This relates to business, relationships, family, money, etc.
+It is a wildly popular stand-alone brand.
+The book is solely based on the idea that you should figure out what you want to do.
+Then you multiply the effort it will take to get there by ten.
+This relates to business, relationships, family, and money.

 “Approach every situation with an “in-it-to-win-it-whatever-it-takes” mind-set.
 Sound too aggressive?
 Sorry, but that is the outlook required to win nowadays.” – Grant Cardone

-Grant Cardone is married to Spanish actress and model, Elena Lyons.
-Together they live in Sunny Isles Beach, Florida with their two daughters, Scarlette, and Sabrina Cardone.
-Grant Cardone is a well-known family man.
+He is married to Spanish actress and model, Elena Lyons.
+Together they live in Sunny Isles Beach, Florida with their two daughters, Scarlette and Sabrina Cardone.
+He is a well-known family man.
 When asked how he makes time for everything - he always mentions his family first.
 It's obvious that he knows this question is directed toward his time with his family among all of his responsibilities spread across all his businesses.

-Today, Grant Cardone will tell you that he writes down everything that he wants to succeed at and then obsesses over it.
+Today, he will tell you that he writes down everything that he wants to succeed at and then obsesses over it.
 His family is on that list.
 He is committed to being a great father and husband.
-Grant is very creative in how he uses his time with his businesses and family so he can make it work for them.
+He is very creative in how he uses his time with his businesses and family so he can make it work for them.

-As a father, Grant Cardone spends his morning with his kids.
+He spends his morning with his kids.
 They usually spend time out of the house at a local coffee shop or breakfast spot before school and work.
-This gives his kids quality time and stability with their father.
-He even takes them with him to the gym.
+This gives his kids quality time and stability with their father, even taking them with him to the gym.
 He purposefully makes time for them in his life.

 He and his wife work together so that makes it a little easier.
 Their work together is intentional and rewarding.
 They both work on projects that play to their own strengths.
 This creates individuality while still working and playing together.

-Grant Cardone is a known Scientologist and doesn’t shy away from his affiliation to the organization.
-He credits Scientology with improving every area of his life including his relationship with money and even his physical well being.
-He still believes in God and still practices his Catholic faith but makes it known that the courses from Scientology have provided him with focus and a centered well being.
+He is a known Scientologist and doesn’t shy away from his affiliation to the organization.
+Grant credits Scientology with improving every area of his life including his relationship with money and even his physical well being.
+He still believes in God and still practices his Catholic faith.
+But Cardone makes it known that the courses from Scientology have provided him with focus and a centered well being.

 “There are some investments that have zero risks and can guarantee a return on your investment every time.
 Investments in myself have always paid off.” - Grant Cardone

 Most Americans go into debt to buy a house and a car.
-According to Grant Cardone, those are silly purchases.
+He famously counts them as silly purchases.

 “Don’t believe the fantasy of ownership.
 Rent a house and lease a car.” - Grant Cardone

-While he gives this advice, Grant Cardone currently owns several homes and several cars.
+While he gives this advice, his net worth currently includes several homes and several cars.
 His argument for his owning these “luxury” items - he earned the right to own them.
-His threshold for buying a house and car is If you haven’t made millions of dollars then you should not purchase a house and car with your hard earned money.
+His threshold for buying a house and car is If you haven’t made millions of dollars then you should not purchase a house and car with your hard-earned money.

-Grant came from humble beginnings.
+Cardone's net worth hit astronomical heights but started from humble beginnings.
 His cavalier advice on buying and selling is reflective of his humble beginnings.
 Tragedy followed by adversity could have held him back.
 So it's quite possible that after his stint in rehab, a new look on life presented itself with more possibilities than he had ever imagined before.
-As he travels the world for motivational speaking, sales training or even to cut a new real estate deal, it seems he plans to live by his mantra of staying lean, being nimble, working hard, making hard decisions quickly and of course, having fun.
+He travels the world for motivational speaking, sales training or even to cut a new real estate deal.
+It seems he plans to live by his mantra of staying lean, being nimble, working hard, making hard decisions quickly, and of course, having fun.

 “Speed is the currency that you want to maximize on today.
 Most people just go too slow.
 They think too long and they never take any action.” – Grant Cardone